 At the same time, I will admit to being gratified to learn that my next novel was accepted by Tor, an old-school publisher of Science Fiction.
 I recieved a a 2010 National Endowment for the Arts Fellowship in Fiction on the basis of a chapter of this very strange novel, Judenstaat, an alternative history which owes something to George Orwell and Philip K. Dick.
 Judenstaat considers the consequences of a Jewish state established in Germany.
 Even novels about invented history require research, and Judenstaat led me to study Yiddish in Vilna, as well as to travel to former East Germany and once again, to Israel, where I took a careful look at how difficult history was presented and erased in monuments and museums across both countries.

 Six months before Judenstaat was published, its editor, David Hartwell, died.
-The hardback received strong reviews, and it will be released in paperback by PM Press in 2020.
+The hardback received strong reviews, and it was released in paperback from PM press in January 2020.
 I’m thrilled that the book will reach a new audience, and we added supplementary material, including end-notes to help people sort through its complicated references, and a wonderful interview with Mystery People.

 So what am I working on these days?
 I just completed a novel based on Thomas Mann’s The Magic Mountain.
 It’s set in a fancy Long Term Care Community.
 Of course, it’s called The Hill.
 Now, I’m reading the Book of Judges (yes, the one in the bible) over and over again, finding my way into my next project.
 In other words, I continue to write books that are difficult to classify, the kinds of books I want to read.